cstkennedy/cs330-examples/Reviews330.md

 \eSidebar

-This discussion is split into three parts:
+This discussion is split into two parts:

   1. [Part 1](https://youtu.be/_Qxt3yTuJOU) - Example 1 to Example 3
   2. [Part 2](https://youtu.be/PIPNWUCqwlk) - Example 4 to Example 5